Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 - Only the active player can initiate trades

-- Special Harbor: 2:1 (trade 2 of the specific resource shown for 1 of any type)
+- Special harbor: 2:1 for the specific resource shown

 Phase 3: Build